ChompyStackers/Grubber/README.md

 ### Green Light Meeting [X]
 - [X] Elevator pitch - 30 sec summary of the app [JB]
-- [X] Wireframes - visual representations of all the pages your user will see for your MVP [Designigator]
+- [X] Wireframes - visual representations of all the pages your user will see for your MVP [Stephen]
 - [X] DB schema drawn out with column names, data types, and table relationships
 - [X] CRUD actions [Frank]
 - [X] User stories for your MVP on Trello [Jorge]